ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/doc-links.rst

 **Example 2**

-Assuming that your project is PyMAPDL, you can use the ``:func:`` role to link to the ``run_batch()`` function in the PyMAPDL API reference documentation::
+Assuming that your project is PyMAPDL, you can use the ``func`` role to link to the ``run_batch()`` function in the PyMAPDL API reference documentation::

   You can use the pool to run a set of pre-generated input files using the